griffithlab/pVACtools_Intro_Course/docs/03-running_pvactools.md

 - `annotated_vcf`: A VEP-annotated single- or multi-sample VCF containing genotype and transcript information.
 This is generally the same input VCF used for pVACseq.
-- `ref_fasta`: A reference DNA FASTA file
+- `ref_fasta`: A reference DNA FASTA file.
 - `gtf_file`: A reference GTF file.

 ### Optional Parameters for pVACsplice

 In addition to the required parameters, the `pvacsplice run` command also offers optional arguments to fine-tune your run.
-You will find a lot of overlap between pVACsplice, pVACfuse and pVACseq parameters and the same general considerations usually apply.
-Here are a list of parameters we generally recommend:
+You will find a lot of overlap between pVACsplice, pVACfuse, and pVACseq parameters, and the same general considerations usually apply.
+Here is a list of parameters we generally recommend:

 - `--iedb-install-directory`: For speed and reliability, we generally recommend that users use a standalone installation of the IEDB software.
 The pVACtools